getgrav/grav-learn/pages/02.content/09.multi-language/docs.md

 This combined with appropriate **slug-overrides** in the other files should result in a URL of `http://yoursite.com/animaux/mammiferes/ours` which is much more French looking!

-Another option is to make use of the new [page-level route alias](../headers#routes) support and provide a full route alias for the page.
+Another option is to make use of the new [page-level routes](../headers#routes) support and provide a full route alias for the page.

 #### Language-Based Homepage